charlietriplett/OpenA11yEngineer/_checklist-web/modal-dialog.md

     Any buttons are activated
   enter: |
     Any buttons or links are activated

+mobile:
+  swipe: |
+    Focus moves within the dialog and doesn't enter the rest of the page.
+  doubletap: |
+    This typically activates most elements.

+screenreader:
   name:  |
     The dialog describes its purpose or title
   role:  |
     Identifies itself as a modal or dialog
   group: |
     When closed, focus returns to the launch button
   state: |
     When open, other content is inert

-mobile:
-  swipe: |
-    Focus moves within the dialog and doesn't enter the rest of the page.
-  doubletap: |
-    This typically activates most elements.

 ---

 ## Code examples